Gut Health

 Stop Calling Hormonal Mood Swings “Normal”

-When women hit a certain time in their lives where their bodies begin to signal it’s time for a change in how hormones are produced, small physiological signs are normal, including slight changes in mood.
-However, if what you’re experiencing seems far from “slight” then maybe something more serious is happening – and just because you’re suffering from these changes doesn’t mean it’s normal to have drastic episodes or severe pain.
+When women reach a certain age when their bodies begin to signal that it’s time for a change in how hormones are produced, small physiological signs, including slight changes in mood, are normal.
+However, if what you’re experiencing seems far from “slight,” then maybe something more serious is happening—and just because you’re suffering from these changes doesn’t mean it’s normal to have drastic episodes or severe pain.

 Instead, your gut microbiome may be trying to signal something to you: help!